DeliaCodes/errandtimer/readme.md

 <https://deliacodes.github.io/errandtimer/>

-A way to time how long it would take you to run an errand and get back home.
+A simple application that takes in a starting address and a destination address and reports back how long it will take to drive each way.

 Technologies used are HTML, CSS, Javascript, and Jquery.